-- 3. Fill the graduated cylinder with the test substance and read the volume at the bottom of the meniscus. - c.
-Method 3, weigh a liquid test substance; follow the procedure below: - 1.
-Use a clean secondary container large enough to hold the required volume of test substance. - 2.
-Use SOP 5-1.x to weigh a liquid test substance. - 3.3 Follow SOP 5-1.x to weigh a solid test substance. - 3.4 Maintain a log of the amount of test substance removed from the original container. - 3.5 When practical, have another person double-check measurements.
+- 3. Fill the graduated cylinder with the test substance and read the volume at the bottom of the meniscus. - 3.3 Follow SOP 5-1.x to weigh a solid test substance. - 3.4 Maintain a log of the amount of test substance removed from the original container.